MicrosoftDocs/VBA-Docs/api/Office.CustomXMLParts.PartBeforeDelete.md

 Sub CustomXMLParts_PartBeforeDelete(ByVal oldPart As CustomXMLPart) Dim result As Boolean

-result = MsgBox("Are you sure you want to delete the " &amp; oldPart.ID &amp; " part?", vbYesNo)
+result = MsgBox("Are you sure you want to delete the " & oldPart.ID & " part?", vbYesNo)

 If result Then
    oldPart.Delete